zingotaku/EstudosCOrganizado/AvgSpeed/README.md

 # A simple program that calculates ∆T and average speed.

-This program calculates two formulas, the Average Speed, and DeltaT.
+This program calculates two formulas, the Average Speed, and ∆T.

 [![Foo](https://media.discordapp.net/attachments/955956628304318505/956537053510795304/unknown.png)]()